 Adjusting from Tour Life to Civilian Life

 Some people are able to drift effortlessly in and out of tour life with very little mental or physical stress.
 I was not one of those people.
-Despite having been a straight up gypsy/tramp/thief for my entire post-college career, I had a very rough transition from tour to civilian life.
+Despite having been a free spirit/going wherever the jobs take me person for my entire post-college career, I had a very rough transition from tour to civilian life.
 I want to be clear that while on tour, I did have meaningful interactions with close friends and unforgettable experiences on many occassions.
 Unfortunately, none of those interactions or experiences could have prepared me for my utter shock about this new lifestyle.
 Furthermore, no one had ever so much as whispered the idea that many people have a hard time adjusting to anything post tour.

 Here are some of my highlights (more like lowlights) of post road life: